- Search The Registry

 - Street Team Youth Programs

 - About Us

 - Creating Support

 *Carol Moseley Braun was born on this date in 1947.
 She is a Black diplomat, politician, and lawyer.

 Carol Elizabeth Moseley was born in Chicago, Illinois.
-Her father, Joseph J. Moseley, was a Chicago police officer and jail guard and her mother, Edna A. (Davie), was a medical technician in a hospital.
+Her father, Joseph J. Moseley, was a Chicago police officer and jail guard; her mother, Edna A. (Davie), was a medical technician in a hospital.
 Both her parents were Catholic.
-The family lived in a segregated middle-class neighborhood in the South Side of Chicago.
+The family lived in a segregated middle-class neighborhood on the South Side of Chicago.
 Her parents divorced when she was in her teens, and she lived with her grandmother.

 She then majored in political science at the University of Illinois at Chicago, graduating in 1969.
 Moseley earned a Juris Doctor degree from the University of Chicago Law School in 1972.
 In 1973, Moseley married Michael Braun, whom she had met in law school.
 The couple had one son, Matthew, in 1977.
 Their marriage ended in divorce in 1986.
-Moseley Braun was a prosecutor in the United States Attorney's office in Chicago from 1973 to 1977.
+Moseley Braun was a prosecutor in Chicago's United States Attorney's office from 1973 to 1977.
 An Assistant United States Attorney, she worked primarily in the civil and appellate law areas.
-Her work in housing, health policy, and environmental law won her the Attorney General's Special Achievement Award.
+Her housing, health policy, and environmental law work won her the Attorney General's Special Achievement Award.